 In grades three and four, students continue the developmental sequence for movement, exploration, cooperation, cardiovascular fitness and sportsmanship.
 Introduction to some team and individual sports occur as an introduction to the Upper School athletics program.
 The focus in these grades is to prepare students so they can make wise, appropriate choices once they reach grade five.
 At grades three and four, each student is assessed and given an effort grade every two weeks.
 This assessment is based upon each child's daily level of effort and attentiveness.

-The 5th and 6th grade athletic instructional program is a bridge from the physical education curriculum taught in Pre-K through grade four to the interscholastic athletic program introduced in grade seven.
+The 5th and 6th grade athletic instructional program is a bridge from the physical education curriculum taught in kindergarten through grade four to the interscholastic athletic program introduced in grade seven.
 We introduce students to a variety of activities, provide sport specific instruction, foster appropriate levels of competition, and provide opportunities for individuals to learn about teamwork, sportsmanship, and fair play.
 The program creates a fun and challenging environment where players have the opportunity to learn and grow as athletes.
 Coaches use a scaffolding approach to enhance the players' development that emphasizes technique and skill development.